… 2026 submissions are now closed…

 - We are ONLY accepting poetry for our third issue, which will be published in 2026.

-- The maximum number of poems you can submit is 2, uploaded in a single Microsoft Word document.
+- The maximum number of poems you can submit is 2

 - If your submission is selected for publication, you will be notified by email.